HOMA-Mike/Case-study/Readme.md

 The folder "Documentation~" has been added to the project for the sake of providing screenshots in this document.
 This folder will be ignored by the Unity editor.
 Please view this file with a previewer (gitHub has one by default) to have the full experience.

+Some objects were made into prefabs for multi-scene possiblity.

 ## Optimizations

 ### Material batching